 - Bake for about 30 minutes, or until center is set and not jiggly; and the edges are set and have pulled away slightly from sides of pan.
 It will be hard to determine how set the center is because it's hard to see what's going on underneath the streusel topping and edges are the best clues.
 I baked for 29 minutes, at which point most edges were quite firm, crusted over, and the corners were crisping.
 Testing for doneness in the center with a toothpick is another clue; toothpick should come out mostly clean.

-- Allow bars to cool in pan for at least 30 minutes before slicing and serving.
+- After bars emerge from the oven, heat 2 tablespoons of Cookie Butter in the microwave to melt, about 15 seconds.
+Immediately and evenly drizzle Cookie Butter over the top.
+Allow bars to cool in pan for at least 30 minutes before slicing and serving.
 Store bars in an airtight container for up to 1 week at room temperature, or up to 3 months in the freezer.

 Biscoff Marshmallow Chocolate Bars (no-bake) – Fast, easy, and 5 minutes to make.
 A twist on the bars my grandma used to make with pink and green marshmallows and peanut butter.
 These use regular marshmallows, graham crackers, and it’s glued together with a melted Biscoff-chocoalte mixture